 - Here, in this listing of Spectacular Halloween-Appropriate Species that we’ve put together, you’ll find the magical fungi known by the moniker of the Black Witches’ Butter.

-- The distinctive name it’s known by serves as only the most frequently used moniker for this amazing fungus.
-It actually goes by several other alternate names, as well.
-These include the terms of the black jelly roll, and the warty jelly fungus.
+- The intriguingly distinctive term applied to it serves as well only the most frequently used name for this amazing fungus.
+It actually goes by several other alternate titles, as well.
+These options include the unique terms of the black jelly roll, and the warty jelly fungus.

-- Its scientific name, however, is that of the Exidia glandulosa.
-Regardless of which term one uses to refer to it, though, it’s an impressive species.
+- Its purely scientific name, however, is that of the Exidia glandulosa.
+Regardless of which of these choices one uses to refer to it, though, it’s an impressive species.
 Unfortunately, it’s often confused with another, visually similar species with which its shares its habitat range.

-- The French botanist Jean Baptiste François Pierre Bulliard made the original identification and naming.
+- The French botanist Jean Baptiste François Pierre Bulliard made the original identification and taxonomic naming.
 In 1822, however, the Swedish botanist and mycologist Elias Magnus Fries placed it in another genus.
-This combined it with the related species.
+This action served to combine it with the related species.

-- Then, in 1936, experts separated the two again.
+- Then, in 1936, other experts separated the two once again.
 This occurred at the hands of the German mycologist, Walther Neuhoff.
-He, however, made yet another mistake, in the naming of the two.
-Yet another mycologist, Marinus Anton Donk, finally corrected this.
+He, however, made yet another mistake in the naming of the two.
+Later, still another mycologist, Marinus Anton Donk, finally corrected this.

 - The impressive and distinctive Black Witches’ Butter seems to have a stable and sufficient population base.
 This further appears to hold true throughout the entirety of its native range.
-The IUCN, therefore, presently has no listing for it on its Red List.
+The IUCN therefore presently has no listing for it on its Red List of Threatened Species.

-- The fungi nevertheless does face certain threats to its continued existence.
-Habitat loss certainly poses a danger to it, as the forests it thrives in vanish.
+- The fungus nevertheless does face certain threats to its continued existence as a species.
+Habitat loss certainly poses a danger to it, as the forests in which it thrives in vanish.
 Likely, though, the greatest danger it faces comes in the form of the ongoing effects of climate change.

 Black Witches’ Butter Physical Description

-It must be pointed out that the intriguing Black Witches’ Butter frequently has a highly irregular shape.
-This, therefore, makes an accurate description of its physical appearance difficult.
+It must be pointed out that the intriguing Black Witches’ Butter frequently possesses a highly irregular shape.
+This tendency therefore makes an accurate description of its physical appearance extremely difficult.
 Certain basic patterns do appear, however, and it’s those we’ll elaborate on.

-Overall, the fruit bodies of this particular fungus attain an average diameter of around 1.2 in (3 cm).
-This develops on top of an irregularly shaped stalk, usually measuring almost as wide as the cap.
-These further generally appear in small groupings or clusters.
+Overall, the fruit bodies of this particular fungus attain an average diameter measuring around 1.2 in (3 cm).
+This feature develops on top of an irregularly shaped stalk, which usually measures almost as wide as the cap itself.
+These parts further generally appear in small groupings or clusters.

-The body of the fungus also develops a somewhat surprising texture.
-That’s because this outer covering has a gelatinous or rubbery feel to it.
+The body of the fascinating fungus also develops a somewhat surprising texture.
+That’s because this outer covering evolved a principally gelatinous or rubbery feel to it.
 This aspect of the species remains firm, though.
 This, however, only maintains itself if the mushroom is fresh and young.

-When either wet or aged, this changes to a lax nature.
-Its shape also commonly becomes distorted at this time.
+When this wonder of nature becomes either wet or aged, this changes to a lax nature.
+Its shape also often becomes distorted at this time.
 The stark black hue of the aptly-named Black Witches’ Butter, though, remains its most noticeable feature.
 It also frequently has a shiny appearance to it.

 - Kingdom: Fungi